All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is tirzepatide safe for patients with diabetic kidney disease?

 Tirzepatide has been studied in patients with mild to moderate kidney impairment.
 No dose adjustment is needed for kidney disease.
-However, patients with severe kidney disease should be monitored closely, particularly for dehydration from GI side effects.
+But patients with severe kidney disease should be monitored closely, particularly for dehydration from GI side effects.

 How does tirzepatide compare to insulin for long-term diabetes management?